IFRCGo/sims-website/app/_network/jordane-hesse.md

 published: true
 ---

-Jordane is part of the emergency response unit (ERU and FACT) to assist with disaster response in Relief/ Cash and IM.
+Jordane is part of the emergency response unit as ERU and FACT to assist with disaster response in Relief/ Cash and IM.